birc-ctib/lists-and-recursion/README.md

 Since Python doesn't implement tail-call optimisation, we are still using recursion when we have tail-recursion, and this is sometimes a problem.
 It will never be a problem for small lists and such, but if you are dealing with large data, e.g., data structures that represent entire genomes, then recursive solutions will exceed the available stack space and your program will crash.
 Then you need an iterative solution, i.e., you need to use some kind of loop instead of function calls.

 Lucklily, if you can translate a recursion into tail-recursion, it is usually straightforward to take the final step and get a looping version.
-(If you cannot make a tail-recursive function then there are other techniques, but I will have to teach you those at a later point, perhaps a later class such as GSA).
+(If you cannot make a tail-recursive function then there are other techniques, but I will have to teach you those at a later point.

 Here are the `length` and `add` functions in a loop version: